Private North Carolina Math Teacher Groomed Student Into A Sexual Relationship

 — Ed Crump (@EdCrumpABC11) May 17, 2018

 Smith moved onto the student’s younger sister when she was only in eighth grade and abused her on campus.
 Smith friended her on Snapchat.
 The parents reported it to Headmistress Errichetti, but she reportedly told the parents she didn’t believe it.
-The girl left the school and Smith remained teaching there until he was arrested in November.
+The girl left the school and Smith remained to teach there until he was arrested in November.

 Errichetti posted a $25,000 bail and was released from custody while Smith is still in jail with a $3.25 million bail that has yet to be posted.